dvfrancis/craftr/README.md

 ###### Tasks

-- Design a vially appealing home page that mentions the different crafts featured on the website.
+- Design a visually appealing home page that mentions the different crafts featured on the website.
 - Add a filter function to sort content by interest.
-- Create simple, effective navigation that is welcoming to first-time users.
+- Create a clean, simple design that is easy to use and welcoming to first-time users.

 ##### User 3